trustbit/exercises/transport-tycoon.md

 | AABABBAB     | ?      |
 | ABBBABAAABBB | ?      |

 When done, feel free to add link to your solution to the [solution list](https://github.com/Softwarepark/exercises/blob/master/transport-tycoon/README.md).
-Put the code into the subfolder named the same as your github alias.

 ### Exercise Notes